 Scammers and fraudsters are always active after a disaster hits and they don't care how they steal your money

-Phony contractors are always at work, even when no natural disaster has hit.
-But they're especially active after any kind of weather event that unleashes widespread damage because it's easy to blend in with the good guys and easier to get into your pockets.
+Scammers and shady contractors are always hard at work, even if no natural disaster has hit your area.
+But they are especially active after any kind of weather event that unleashes widespread damage because it's easy to blend in with the good guys and easier to get into your pockets.
 If a contractor calls you or shows up at your door and you did not request any services, you should turn away.
 Nearly all honest and legitimate contractors have a lot of work lined up and don't need to go out searching for it.

-You'll often find these scammers approach you after a storm, claiming to be "doing work in your neighborhood."
-They work by pointing out obvious and often expensive damage to your home, as well as hidden damage even though no inspection has been done.
-They might request large deposits or the cost of repairs up front.
-They may even start work as a show of good faith, often to get you to pay more money for other newly-discovered problems, before taking off with your money.
-They may even take payment from your insurance company without completing work.
+These types of scammers contact you after a storm and claim to be "doing work in your neighborhood."
+They work by pointing out obvious and often expensive damage to your home, as well as hidden damage despite doing no inspection.
+They might request large deposits or the entire cost of repairs up front.
+If you pay them, they may even start work as a show of good faith, often to get you to pay more money for other newly-discovered problems, before taking off with your money.
+They may even contact and/or take payment from your insurance company without completing work.

 Never pay by check or cash

-If you are working with a home repair contractor, you might have to pay a reasonable amount of money upfront as a deposit for the work.
+If you are working with a legitimate contractor, you might have to pay a reasonable amount of money upfront as a deposit for the work.
 But to protect yourself you shouldn't pay by cash or check, which you will have trouble recouping if your contractor takes off or otherwise does a bad job.
-Pay by credit card and only pay once the job has been completed and once you are satisfied with the work.
+Pay by credit card and only pay once the job has been completed and you are satisfied with the work.
 If you pay by cash or check and your contractor takes off or does a bad job, you will have a hard time getting that money back, even if you take the contractor to court and win.

-If you wreck your car, you're probably not going to pay the first repair shops who quotes you a price.
+When shopping for insurance, you probably aren't going to buy the first policy from the first company that quotes you a price.
 The same should apply to home repairs and virtually all other types of jobs.
-While it may be tempting to jump on the first bid for the job in order to start work sooner, you can potentially save thousands of dollars by getting multiple estimates from multiple contractors.
+While it may be tempting to jump on the first bid for the job in order to start work sooner, you can probably save hundreds or even thousands of dollars by getting multiple estimates from multiple contractors.

 Have a written contract with a guarantee

 We always tell everyone to get a written contract for any agreement, not just home repairs.
 So make sure that you have a written contract that clearly states the terms, including exactly what the contractor will do, the prices to be charged, and when you are expected to make payment.
-If you don't have a written contract, good luck trying to prove your case if you have to take your contractor to court.
-If the contractor wants to work on a handshake, look elsewhere.
-When you get a contract, actually read it before signing it.
+If you don't have a written contract, good luck trying to prove your case if you have to take your contractor to court or if you need to have your credit card company reverse any charges.
+And when you do get a contract, actually read it before signing it.
 You might be agreeing to absurd terms.
 Reputable contracts will guarantee their work for a set period of time.

 Your Right to Cancel

 Transactions that take place at a location that is not the seller's normal place of business are eligible under state law to be cancelled up to three days after you sign the contract.
 So if the contractor comes to your home, you qualify for this right.
-The seller should include instructions on how to cancel in the written contract.
-You must notify them in writing if you change your mind within that three day period.
+The seller should include instructions on how to cancel the agreement in the written contract.
+You must notify them in writing if you change your mind and wish to cancel within that three day period.
 It's a great idea to have proof of the cancellation.